 What is lazy loading?

 Lazy load is a technique that defers the loading of an object until it appears in the visible area of your visitor’s browser.
-This feature is used by plugins like WP Rocket to implement images or videos on websites without ruining their page speed.
+Plugins like WP Rocket use this feature to implement images or videos on websites without ruining their page speed.

 Why should you load single elements later than others?
 Lazy loading can help page speed optimization, save your visitors’ bandwidth, and improve the user experience.
 Since its effect is objectively measurable, search engines might also honor your improved page speed.

-Some webmasters try to double their revenues by injecting more ads.
+Some webmasters try to double their revenues by injecting more AdSense ads.
 In my experience, it’s not worth it.
-The visitor’s attention span is limited and won’t increase with a higher total amount of ads.
+The visitor’s attention span is limited and won’t increase with a higher total amount of these AdSense ads.
 The only thing that increases for sure is the load time of your website.

 The effect of lazy loading on page load time and revenues

-In the following, I will focus only on the AdSense unit at the post bottom because there wouldn’t be any advantage in enabling lazy loading for the header ad above the fold.
+In the following, I will focus only on how to lazy load the AdSense unit at the post bottom.
+There wouldn’t be any advantage in enabling deferred loading for the header ad above the fold.

 I used Pingdom to measure the page load time and ran a dozen tests for this case study.
 The average load time of the already optimized page was about 740ms.
-After enabling lazy load for the post bottom ad, it dropped below 540ms.
+After enabling lazy load for the AdSense ad at post bottom, it dropped below 540ms.

 Lazy loading, ad revenues, and what you should pay attention to

-Besides the positive effect on the page speed, I noticed better Active View rates of those blocks with the enabled lazy loading feature.
+Besides the positive effect on the page speed, I noticed better Active View rates for those AdSense ads with lazy load enabled.
 This improvement can result in higher ad revenues for Active View campaigns in AdSense.

-If you sell ads per impression, please pay attention to the fact that deferred loaded ads will get only tracked if displayed on the page.
+Please note that Google will only track the impressions of lazy-loaded AdSense ads if they show up on your website.
 Very eager users who rarely reach the end of your articles won’t trigger such an impression.
-So you should expect a bit lower number of ad impressions when using lazy loading than you would estimate based on your traffic.
+So you should expect a bit lower number of ad impressions when you lazy load AdSense ads than you would estimate based on your traffic.

 But that does not have to be a disadvantage.
-There is no better argument in the current debate about click fraud, bot traffic, and unreal viewability than using lazy load for ads and not selling bloated ad impressions.
+There is no better argument in the current debate about click fraud, bot traffic, and unreal viewability than lazy loading ads and not selling bloated ad impressions.

-How to enable lazy loading on your WordPress site
+How to enable lazy loading for AdSense ads on your WordPress site

-To use lazy loading for ads, you first need to install and activate Advanced Ads Pro.
+To lazy load AdSense ads, you first need to install and activate Advanced Ads Pro.
 Afterward, you can enable this module in Advanced Ads > Settings > Pro.

-When you enable the lazy load module, you can define when the ads should begin to load.
+When you enable the lazy load module, you can define when the AdSense ads should load.
 Set the number of pixels before they are visible on the user’s screen.
 In the last step, activate the function for the placements you want to load your ads deferred.
 That’s it!

-Improving your page speed isn’t that hard.
-You can start enhancing your site with Advanced Ads Pro today!
+Improving your page speed by using lazy load for AdSense ads isn’t that hard.
+Start enhancing your website with Advanced Ads Pro today!